shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 ## Understanding Data

 I find the generative adversarial networks (GANs) computationally very interesting.
 First, the trained NNs are algorithms/functions; data goes in to be processed and resulting data comes out.
-Second, the NNs are databases (dictionaries); description (key) goes in and a computed image (object) comes out.
+Second, the NNs are databases (dictionaries); description (key) goes in and a discrete computed image (object) comes out.
 Third, the NNs are the result of compression; in my case 16GB of data was trained into a NN with a size 240MB.
 In summation, a NN is a compressed database and algorithm.
 Exact data can be recalled - like a database; but also all data in between the exact data - like a function.

 I decided to train separate NNs for each person rather than train everyone together into a single NN.
 In this way, I would be able to more effectively make comparisons at all stages of the project.
 To my surprise, I found shocking differences between NNs during the training process.
 I had expected each data set's NN to resolve similarly to the Flicker Faces data set with nice smooth gradients and lots of detail.
 In reality, each person was drastically different.
 I found this to be an unintended, poetic, and comforting discovery.
 When I presumed that everyone would be compressed into a conforming algorithmic data set, it appeared that uniqueness could be preserved.